Elon Musk encourages Twitter engineers to fly in for in-person meetings -email | Technology

 The exodus adds to the rapid change and chaos that have marked Musk's first three weeks as Twitter's owner, during which the company's headcount had already been more than halved by layoffs and other departures to around 3,700.
 Twitter told employees on Thursday that it would close its offices and cut badge access until Monday, according to two sources.
 Reuters could not immediately confirm whether the headquarters reopened.

-As of midday Friday, the company had not yet cut off access to company systems for employees who had declined to accept Musk's offer, two other sources told Reuters.
-One of those sources also said the company was planning to shut down one of Twitter's three main U.S. data centers, at the SMF1 facility near Sacramento, for cost-saving reasons.
+On Friday afternoon, the company had started cutting off access to company systems for some of the employees who had declined to accept Musk's offer, one source told Reuters.
+Another source said the company was planning to shut down one of Twitter's three main U.S. data centers, at the SMF1 facility near Sacramento, for cost-saving reasons.

+In his first email to Twitter employees this month, Musk warned that Twitter may not be able to "survive the upcoming economic downturn."
+He also said, "We are also changing Twitter policy such that remote work is no longer allowed, unless you have a specific exception."
+A White House official also weighed in, saying Twitter should tell Americans how the company was protecting their data.

 In his emails on Friday, Musk ordered employees to email him a summary of what their software code has "achieved" in the past six months, "along with up to 10 screenshots of the most salient lines of code."
 "There will be short, technical interviews that allow me to better understand the Twitter tech stack," Musk wrote in one of the emails.